nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

  * If a struct does not provide `Equals` and `GetHashCode`, then the default versions of these methods from `System.ValueType` are used.
- * The default `GetHashCode` version just returns a hash code of a first non-null field and “munges” it with a type id
+ * The default `GetHashCode` version just returns a hash code of the first non-null field and “munges” it with a type id
    * If the first field is always the same, the default hash function returns the same value for all the elements.
 This effectively transforms a hash set into a linked list with O(N) for insertion